BenevolentAI raises $115 million to extend its leading global position in the field of AI enabled drug development

 BenevolentAI raises $115 million to significantly scale drug development activities, broaden the disease areas on which it focuses, and extend its AI platform capabilities.

 The majority of investors are from the United States, expanding the Company’s global investor footprint.
-The balance of raised funds came from existing investors, including Woodford Investment Management.
+The balance of raised funds came from existing investors.
 To date, the company has raised more than $200m of funding since 2013.
 Credit Suisse acted as the sole placement agent.

 BenevolentAI is applying artificial intelligence to develop new medicines for hard to treat diseases.
 It is the first fully integrated AI company with pharmaceutical discovery and clinical development capabilities.
 BenevolentAI’s technology aims to accelerate the journey from inventive ideas to medicines, lower costs and decrease failure rates associated with traditional drug discovery.